mhbxyz/mhbxyz.github.io/content/en/essays/the-collapse-of-rationality-through-the-denial-of-necessary-truths.md

 ---

 ## 🎯 Thesis Statement
 Denying the existence of necessary truths — such as \\(2 + 2 = 4\\) — undermines any claim to objective knowledge or meaningful discourse.
-Through a close analysis of Aaron Ra’s comments during a public debate, this essay exposes the internal incoherence of relativistic rhetoric and affirms the centrality of the law of non‑contradiction and necessary truths to any consistent worldview.
+Through a close analysis of Aron Ra’s comments during a public debate, this essay exposes the internal incoherence of relativistic rhetoric and affirms the centrality of the law of non‑contradiction and necessary truths to any consistent worldview.

 ---

 ## I. Introduction
-In a widely viewed debate on the rationality of atheism, Aaron Ra asserts provocatively:
+In a widely viewed debate on the existence of God, Aron Ra, the famous atheist activist, asserts provocatively:
 > “Two plus two can equal five depending on higher values of five.”
 Later, he doubles down: “I cannot point to even one thing being necessarily true.” ([Source: *Is There a God? | Aron Ra Vs Jake Brancatella MuslimMetaphysician*, Modern-Day Debate on YouTube, 1:29:35](https://youtu.be/SNVSaaDd8vc?t=5375)) Such claims strike at the heart of reason itself.
 If nothing is necessarily true, how can one meaningfully call anything absurd?
 Jake Brancatella’s retort — questioning how the Jonah story could be called “absurd” without appealing to any necessary standard — reveals the self‑refuting nature of denying necessity.
 This essay will show that repudiating necessary truth leads inevitably to incoherence.